Bursting with unspent energy, children are probably among those who suffer most during these times of confinement.

 - Place plants of the same family next to each other.

-To make sure friendship stays real during the lockdown, have the children share about their herbarium through the internet.
+To make sure friendship and family bonds develop, have the children share about their herbarium through the internet.
 They can show their work to friends and family with webcams and social media.
 That way they can swap ideas and compare their findings during the entire summer and spring.

 Give all children weekly challenges: